Easy Corporate Fundraising Ideas for Events

 Raffles are a fundraising standard as they don’t require too much planning and are guaranteed to generate engagement.

-Sell raffle tickets for a set amount and encourage people to get multiple in order to increase their chances of winning.
-Throughout the night draw random tickets and give the prize to the winner, ending the event with a “big prize”.
+Sell raffle tickets for a set amount and encourage people to buy more than one in order to increase their chances of winning.
+Throughout the night, draw random tickets and give the prize to the winner, ending the event with a “big prize”.

 Make sure to price the tickets fairly so that everyone gets one (or more) while still making a profit.